stormchaserroleplaying/stormchaserRPG/Talents/Cleric/Life/index.md

 <div style="margin-top:-10px;"></div>

 #### **Cost:** 5 Character Points
-Your healing spells are more effective.
+*Your devotion to life causes healing spells to be more effective.*

 Whenever you use a spell of 1st level or higher to restore stamina to a creature, the creature regains additional stamina equal to 2 + the spell’s level.

 ### Blessed Healer

 <div style="margin-top:-10px;"></div>

 #### **Cost:** 10 Character Points<br>**Prerequisite:** 3rd Level Spells and Disciple of Life
-The healing spells that you cast on others heal you as well.
+*The healing spells that you cast on others heal you as well.*

 When you cast a spell of 1st level or higher that restores stamina to a creature other than you, you regain stamina equal to 2 + the spell’s level.

 ### Supreme Healing

 <div style="margin-top:-10px;"></div>

 #### **Cost:** 80 Character Points<br>**Prerequisite:** 8th Level Spells and Blessed Healer
+*You are now well-trained using your spells to heal, causing them to be most effective.*

 When you would normally roll one or more dice to restore stamina with a spell, you instead use the highest number possible for each die.
 For example, instead of restoring 2d6 hit points to a creature, you restore 12.